 Right to appeal

-If you are still not satisfied you should write to the housing solutions manager at the address below within 21 days of receiving the letter telling you of the decision that you wish to appeal against.
+If you are still not satisfied you should write to the Housing Options Manager at the the Housing Options Centre within 21 days of receiving the letter telling you of the decision that you wish to appeal against.

 Waiting list cases